 Honorable Kathie A. Stein

-Judge Kathie A. Stein was appointed an Environmental Appeals Judge in 1996.
-Judge Stein has over 35 years of legal experience in both the private and public sectors.
+Judge Stein has over 40 years of legal experience in both the private and public sectors.
 Prior to her appointment to the Board, Judge Stein held several leadership positions at EPA, including Director of EPA’s Air Enforcement Division within EPA’s Office of Enforcement and Compliance Assurance (OECA).
 She also headed OECA’s Resource Conservation and Recovery Act (RCRA) Enforcement Division and served as the Acting Regional Counsel for EPA's Region III (Mid-Atlantic Region).
 In these capacities, she supervised teams of lawyers as well as technical and administrative personnel.

-Before joining EPA in 1990, Judge Stein served as Senior Counsel with the Environmental Enforcement Section of the U.S. Department of Justice’s Environment and Natural Resources Division; Senior Attorney and Director, Environmental Information Exchange, at the Environmental Defense Fund; Assistant Attorney General for the Maryland Attorney General’s Office (handling environmental cases); and engaged in private law practice with two private law firms in San Francisco, California where she specialized in commercial and complex civil litigation, first at Orrick, Herrington, and Sutcliffe, and subsequently at Feldman, Waldman & Kline.
-Judge Stein has been a frequent speaker at national conferences on environmental law, and leads the Board’s work on international judicial capacity building.
+Before joining EPA in 1990, Judge Stein held positions with the U.S. Department of Justice’s Environment and Natural Resources Division, a non profit governmental organization, the Maryland Attorney General’s Office, and engaged in private law practice.
+Judge Stein plays a leading role in the Board’s work on international judicial capacity building.
 She also oversaw the development of the Board’s Alternative Dispute Resolution Program.
-In addition, during 1995-1996, while on leave from EPA, she worked as a consultant to the World Wildlife Fund (WWF) in Kathmandu, Nepal.
+In addition, during 1995-1996, while on leave from EPA, she worked on environmental issues in Kathmandu, Nepal.